Wintellect/MSLearn/Bash for sysadmins/includes/2-bash-fundamentals.md

 The full syntax for a Bash command is: command, options, argument.
 This syntax is very precise.
 Close to being right isn't good enough in Bash.
 If a shell argument doesn't use just the right combination of commands, options, and arguments — including spacing — it will fail.

 It works like this.
 Usually, the Bash shell treats the first string it encounters as a command.
-Most of the time, that’s what you intend: do this thing.
+Most of the time, that's what you intend: do this thing.
 So, for example, to see what files are inside your pwd you would you invoke the Linux directory command, `ls`:

 > The examples show the $ prompt to represent the command line where you type.
-Don’t type the $ or you will get an error message!
+Don't type the $ or you will get an error message!

 ```bash
 $ ls